Frontier Martial-Arts Wrestling

 - Atsushi Onita: The Troggs's "Wild Thing"

-- Ring Oldies: Terry Funk, the Original Sheik, Tiger Jeet Singh
+- Ring Oldies: Willie Williams, The Funk Brothers Dory and Terry, the Original Sheik, Tiger Jeet Singh

-- The Rival: Victor Quiñonez's International Wrestling Association Japan (the one which held the King of the Death Match Tournament on August 20, 1995).
+- Victor Quiñonez's International Wrestling Association Japan (the one which held the King of the Death Match Tournament on August 20, 1995).

 - Also, W*ING.
 At W*ING Take Off 2nd, June 12, 1996, there was a FMW (Tanaka/Koji Nakagawa/Tetsuhiro Kuroda) vs. W*ING (BADBOY Hido/Kanemura/Hideki Hosaka) Street Fight, which Team FMW won when Tanaka pinned Hido.